haiku-balls/Project-Euphoria/SECURITY.md

 Tell them where to go, how often they can expect to get an update on a reported vulnerability, what to expect if the vulnerability is accepted or declined, etc.

+## Special cases
+Even though the internal branch isn't supported, problems with security such as dependencies or electron should be reported.